Retirement Living Hub

 If you choose Original Medicare, you will likely need a separate Medicare Part D Prescription Drug Plan (PDP) to cover your medications.
 These plans are offered by private companies approved by Medicare.
 They have their own formularies (lists of covered drugs), deductibles, co-pays, and co-insurance.

 Enrolling in a Part D plan during your IEP helps you avoid late enrollment penalties.
 If you go without creditable prescription drug coverage for 63 days or more after your IEP, you may pay a higher premium for Part D when you do enroll.
+I set up our Part D plans at the same time we sorted out our Medigap, just to make sure all the pieces were in place.

 Medicare Advantage Plans (Part C)